cloudposse/atmos/website/docs/design-patterns/component-catalog-template.md

 # Component Catalog Template

-The **Component Catalog Template** design pattern is used when you have an unbounded number of a component's instances provisioned in one environment
+The **Component Catalog Template** Design Pattern is used when you have an unbounded number of a component's instances provisioned in one environment
 (the same organization, OU/tenant, account and region).
 New instances with different settings can be configured and provisioned anytime.
 The old instances must be kept unchanged and never destroyed.